EliasJRH/Shopify-Backend-Challenge-22/README.md

 My name is Elias and this is my stab at Shopify's Summer 2022 backend intern challenge

 The project was completed using Node.js, Express.js and MongoDB (mongoose).
-Nodemon was also used primarily during the development of this project
+Nodemon was also used primarily during the development of this project.
+Jest and Supertest were used for integration tests.

 ## Before cloning